CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 Two fields here that are not covered on the HTML page above are `rootPod` and `template`.
 `rootPod` tells the server to put the pod in the root of the server instead of a location based on the `podName`.
-By default the server will reject requests where this is `true`, except during setup.
+By default the server will reject requests where this is `true`.
 `template` is only used by servers running the `config/dynamic.json` configuration, which is a very custom setup where every pod can have a different Components.js configuration, so this value can usually be ignored.